 While tracking of goods and products in transit between manufacturers, suppliers, distributors, and retailers are often spoken about, these days customers are becoming part of the picture too as retailers have now invested in tracking the products that shoppers look at, bring into the changing rooms and end up purchasing, all in a bid to determine conversion rates.

-Eventually, the increased connectivity will help in bringing us humans closer together too, with increased synchronisation constantly on the forefront of agendas with the Internet of Things.
+Eventually, the increased connectivity will help in bringing us humans closer together too, with increased synchronisation constantly at the forefront of agendas with the Internet of Things.